 Giant slingshot

-A 20-ft tall slingshot can be found in Franklinton from local industrial artist Andrew Lundberg.
+Find a 20-ft tall slingshot in Franklinton from local industrial artist Andrew Lundberg.
 This serves as a visual reminder of the momentum building between Franklinton and Columbus + a nod to the “mischievous nature that makes us who we are.”

 Arch Park